Many of us know artists like Roy Lichtenstein, Andy Warhol, or Jasper Johns, but have you ever wondered what Pop Art movement is really about?

 But when we look into pop art history, we see that the movement first arrived in Great Britain, which endured a great economic crisis after the war.

-But the movement was started by British art critic, Lawrence Alloway, in 1958 with his article “The Arts and Mass Media.”
+It was ignited by British art critic, Lawrence Alloway, in 1958 with his article “The Arts and Mass Media.

 Pop Art Characteristics